gabssnake/observablehq-docs/docs/cells/index.md

 </figure>

 Some suggestions create a new cell below in an effort to keep you moving to the next logical step in the analysis process (e.g. the **Create chart** suggestion in the screenshot above).
 Suggestions that show an arrow indicate that the focused cell will be non-destructively transformed into another cell (e.g. the **Convert to SQL** suggestion in the screenshot above).

+## Evaluating cells

+To have the results of your cell appear, click the Play <Icon name="playButton" /> button, or type <Keys set="Shift-Enter" /> to run your cell.

 ## Anchor links